ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 1. You will learn about ZK and specifically zk-SNARK(Zero-knowledge Succinct Non-Interactive ARgument of Knowledge)
 2. You will learn to do a trusted setup ceremony(Powers of Tau)
 3. You will write and compile a simple ZK circuit(Circom language)
-4. You will generate and deploy and test a func contract to verify a sample ZK proof
+4. You will generate and deploy and test a FunC contract to verify a sample ZK proof

 ## 🟥🟦 Prove that you can see colors!